Mass. Coronavirus Hot Spots: The Highest Rates of Positive COVID-19 Tests by Town

-Until this week, the state provided data on the communities with the highest rates of cases per 100,000 people.
-This data was no longer included, but some new information offers a snapshot of cases in recent weeks.
+Until mid-July, the state provided data on the communities with the highest rates of cases per 100,000 people.
+This data is no longer being included, but some new information offers a snapshot of cases in recent weeks.

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.